 The most significant harm reduction services are methadone and buprenorphine which are offered to heroin addicts to reduce the risk of fatal overdose.

 Methadone is controversial because it was implicated in more drug-related deaths than heroin, the drug it is a substitute for.

 Experts said methadone was recognised by the World Health Organisation as an essential medicine but the way it was being delivered was not effective.

-"We estimated around half of those on methadone are on too low a dose, so what is happening for individuals is they are then forced to top up on street drugs.
+"We estimated around half of those on methadone are on too low a dose, so what is happening for individuals is they are then forced to top-up on street drugs," he said.